allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 * SBA_Guaranteed_Ratio(SBA_g)
 * Unemployment(U_rate)

 For StateRisk and SectorRisk, additional bucketing is done to convert the variables into numeric values.
 For StateRisk, any state with a default rate higher than 18%(inclusive) is categorized as high risk (value=2).
-States with default rate between 10% and 18%(not inclusive) are rated 1 and those with default rate lower than 10% are rated 0.
-For SectorRisk, ratings are similarly chosen amongst 0, 1, and 2, with the cutoff levels at default rate equal to 10% or 20%.
+States with default rate between 10%(inclusive) and 18%(exclusive) are rated 1 and those with default rate lower than 10%(exclusive) are rated 0.
+For SectorRisk, ratings are similarly chosen amongst 2, 1, and 0, with the threshold cutoff levels at 20% and 10% respectively.

 ## 4. Sampling, Modeling & Comparison <a name="model"></a>